Vital comprehensive perspective on antibiotic resistance

 The development by bacteria of resistance to antibiotics, which then no longer work, has become a major global threat to human health as it increases the risk of death and long-term morbidity and increases the length of care.
 The whole of modern healthcare is therefore threatened as antibiotics are also used in cancer surgery and transplantation surgery, for example.

-Text: Agneta Borgström, first published in Medicinsk Vetenskap nr 4 2016
+Text: Agneta Borgström, first published in Swedish in Medicinsk Vetenskap nr 4 2016